 We then travelled via Darwin (and a behind the scenes tour of Makassan material at the Museum and Art Gallery of the Northern Territory) to Yirrkala and the Buku-Larrngay Mulka Centre, crammed full of award-winning Yolngu art.
 But everything really came together at the Bawaka homelands where we all experienced how vital the Makassan relationship is to Yolngu today.

-The project will conclude with an exhibition of the artists’ work at Rumata’ Artspace on 30 June 2019.
+An exhibition of the resulting artists’ work was launched at Rumata’ Artspace in Makassar, Indonesia on 30 June 2019.